openmpf/openmpf.github.io/docs/docs/Workflow-Manager.md

 ## Markup Response Route

 Markup files are copies of the initial media input to a job with any detections visually highlighted in the image.
-The **Markup Response Route** persists the locations of these markup files in the MySQL database.
+The **Markup Response Route** persists the locations of these markup files in the SQL database.

 ## Job Completed Route